 In other words, if you shopped for shoes just before you started reading this, you could be seeing a shoe ad next to this article.
 If you were just reading an article on another site about new cars, you could be seeing car ads.

 Ad networks also try to show you ads that might relate to the story content.
-So if the article you’re reading here is about free credit scores, odds are higher you’ll see ads from companies offering credit scores.
+So if the article you’re reading on this site is about free credit scores, odds are higher you’ll see ads from companies offering credit scores.